valheim-server-help/valheim-server-help.github.io/howToConnect.md

 If the server doesn't show up, or is "not responding", and clicking `Refresh` doesn't help, you may have server issues.

-Try connecting the game using one of the methods below, refer to [Connection Troubleshooting](connectionTroubleshooting.md), or try asking for assistance in [the Discord]
+You may also try connecting to the game using one of the methods below, or asking for assistance in [the Discord]

 ## In-game Join IP